Transformus

-Transformus is a regional Burning Man art festival hosted on Marvin's Mountaintop in Masontown, West Virginia.
+Transformus is a regional Burning Man art festival in Stokes County, North Carolina, held on the third weekend of July and previously hosted on Marvin's Mountaintop in Masontown, West Virginia.
 The community forms a temporary city called Mysteria during the third weekend in July which includes art installations, neighborhoods, lively nightlife and camps which offer services to the community.
 Since 2006 Transformus has distributed over $207,747 in art grants to the community.
 It remains one of the most art-centric Burner events in the U.S. Transformus celebrates Burning Man's 10 principles of radical inclusion, radical gifting, radical decommodification, radical self-reliance, radical self-expression, communal effort, civic responsibility, leaving no trace, participation and immediacy.
 Transformus also focuses on consent as its 11th principle.

 History

 The first Transformus was held in 2004.
 The event remains 100% community driven to this day.
 Begun with no firm infrastructure, it quickly became apparent that a leadership group was necessary to give direction and protection to the event.
 Founded by seven individuals (Debra, Wordplay, Chw, Rhythm, Uncle Jonah, Diesel and Theory), Transformus now has an LLC board of directors, event planning committee and team leads – all volunteers – who collaboratively drive the event through minimal policy and responsible safety teams.
 The event has grown quickly: in 2004 350 tickets were purchased and participants came from 10 U.S. states.
 In 2012, 2,059 tickets were purchased and participants came from over 33 U.S. states and several foreign countries.